 Or its actually simpler to go to Karuizawa, 70 minutes on the Hokuriku shinkansen and get the Kusakuru-Kotsu-Seibu Kanou Bus to Kusatsu, 1 hour 16 minutes.
 This is great for combining with Nagano areas like Hakuba, Shiga and Madarao, or Niigata ones like Nozawa, Myoko and Lotte Arai Resort.

-There are quite a few buses including express services, fare Y2,200 adults Y1,100 child to primary school, check details/book at www.kkkg.co.jp/
+There are quite a few buses including frequent express services from Tokyo Shinjuku and Shibuya, fare Y2,200 adults Y1,100 child to primary school, check details/book at www.kkkg.co.jp/

 Both routes are available with a JR Tokyo Wide area rail pass – this 3 day consecutive pass costs Y10,000 and you could use it to come in from the airport, then a day trip to Mt Fuji, then head to Kusatsu for example.